manifoldxyz/manifold-templates/marketplace-widget/wix/README.md

-# How to install connect-widget in Wix
+# How to install marketplace-widget in Wix

 ## Prerequisites
 1. Create a Site on Wix.
 Then upgrade it to a paid plan & connect a domain.